 When a child starts at secondary school, they are expected to cope with a whole variety of new experiences and changes, many of which demand skills and abilities that they have not used before.
-We hope this booklet will support you and your child in coping with some of these changes.
+These changes can be a challenge for students, but they soon get used to them and staff are always willing to help and support.
+We hope this booklet will assist you and your child in preparing for some of these changes.

-The main differences between primary school and Farmor's School
+What are the main differences between primary school and Farmor's School?